woghks778803/jpro-blog-app/jpro-blog/src/wp-content/plugins/all-in-one-seo-pack/readme.txt

 == Upgrade Notice ==

-= 4.1.8 =
+= 4.4.7.1 =

-This update adds major improvements and bugfixes.
+This update adds major improvements and bug fixes.